vindeka/gate/README.md

 ### Engine Server

 The engine server performs all request that will have a presistent affect on the information.
-Example: when a new file is idenitified by the process server, then the engine server will place this information in the Swift storage.
+Example: when a new file is submitted for processing then the engine server will handle the request, update the database, and submit the file for processing.

-All new requests are also handled by the engine server.
-When a new request is placed to process or verify data, then the engine server places the actual request for the process to begin with the process servers.

-### Hash Server

-Only action this server performs is hashing data to provide hash values for that data.

-### Index Server

-Only action this server performs is indexing data.
-When a file is identified, then its content is indexed by this server.

 ### Process Server

 This server analyzes all of the data through a pipeline.
-As the data passes through the pipeline, information is built for the file.
+As the data passes through the pipeline, meta data is built for the file.
+Once finished processing the meta data is pased off to the engine server to save to the database.
 If more files are found when processing the file, then those files are published on the queue to be processed with the same pipeline as its parent file.